 Efax is the granddaddy of fax services, and arguably the flagship service of the plethora of J2 Global-powered fax services.
-Along with our top-rated pick MetroFax, Efax is one of two J2-owned services we looked at in our guide.
+(J2 also owns MetroFax and Sfax, which we both rate higher than Efax.)
 The Efax Plus service adds some features above and beyond rival faxing services, including file-sharing and a custom email address.
 But for what Efax Plus gains with these enhancements, it loses for unattractive pricing.

 The Efax Plus monthly charge is $16.95.
 That includes 150 free pages each for incoming and outgoing faxes.
 Each additional page is 10 cents apiece.
 International rates vary; choose the fax destination and currency from a drop-down, and Efax shows you the send rates.
 Some random examples of the dramatic range I found: 10 cents a page for Switzerland versus $1.06 a page for Panama.

 If you anticipate needing up to 200 pages of incoming and outgoing faxes, you'll need to step up to the Efax Pro monthly plan, at $19.95.
 This plan also has a $19.95 activation fee.

 Efax is the only service among those in our roundup to have an activation fee.
 Its monthly fees are also higher than most of its competitors, especially considering the comparatively low incoming and outgoing page allowances.

 Free Trial: Like its competitors, Efax offers a free 30-day trial once you sign up for an account.
 The service still carries a $10 activation fee.
 (At the time we tested the service, Efax was waiving that fee for customers.)

 To sign up, you'll pick your country; choose to search for a number by area code, state, ZIP code, or toll free; and then enter the parameter you chose to receive a fax number.
 I selected San Francisco's 415 area code, then picked a number from the options presented.